Privacy Breach Guidelines for Government Institutions and Local Authorities

 The IPC will look at all of the elements of the breach.
 However, focus will be on the following areas:

 The key questions for a privacy breach investigation can be found in the Questionnaire.
 It captures most issues the IPC routinely considers during our investigation.
 However, every investigation is unique.
-It is not unusual for an Analyst to ask further questions of a public body during the process.
+It is not unusual for an Analyst to ask further questions of a government institution or local authority during the process.

 It is important to also provide the IPC with relevant documentation such as policies and procedures, training materials, copies of the personal information in question, etc.

 The Commissioner will issue a report for every investigation file that is not resolved informally.
 A copy of the investigation report will also be sent to the Ministry of Justice and any other relevant ministries or associations such as the Saskatchewan School Boards Association, Saskatchewan Association of Rural Municipalities or Saskatchewan Municipalities Association.
 See Part 6-10(1) of The Rules of Procedure for organizations that may receive a copy of the report.

 As indicated earlier, all reports will be posted on the IPC website within seven days from issuance.